Rebellion of the Three Guards: Prelude

 After ordering the eastern lands, King Wu returned west to his capital Fenghao, where he appointed his other brothers, Dan, the Duke of Zhou and Shi, the Duke of Shao, royal chancellor and "Grand Protector", respectively.
 These two quickly became the two most powerful figures at the court.

 King Wu died around 1043 BC, leaving the throne to his eldest son, Song, to be known as King Cheng of Zhou.
-Duke of Zhou, however, claimed that King Cheng was too young to rule, which was probably untrue.
+The Duke of Zhou, however, claimed that King Cheng was too young to rule, which was probably untrue.
 Either way, he declared himself regent for Cheng and took over the court.
 Despite some initial criticism, Dan managed to win over the most important court members, and firmly established his position at the capital.
 Together with his half-brother Duke of Shao and King Cheng, he formed a ruling triumvirate with himself as de facto leader.
-In the East, however, Duke of Zhou's takeover caused great resentment among the Three Guards, as Guanshu and Caishu suspected their brother of usurpation.
+In the East, however, the Duke of Zhou's takeover caused great resentment among the Three Guards, as Guanshu and Caishu suspected their brother of usurpation.
 Furthermore, Guanshu was older than Dan, and the traditional line of seniority would have favored him as regent.
 According to Li Feng, communication in the Western Zhou period would also take forty to sixty days to traverse the difficult mountain roads in western Henan, causing "a problem of miscommunication and therefore mistrust between the Zhou commanders stationed on the eastern plain and the new leadership in the capital."
-In 1042 BC, the second year of Duke of Zhou's regency, Guanshu and Caishu finally instigated Wu Geng and his followers to rise in rebellion.
+In 1042 BC, the second year of the Duke of Zhou's regency, Guanshu and Caishu finally instigated Wu Geng and his followers to rise in rebellion.